Beyond Black-Box Advice: Learning-Augmented Algorithms for MDPs with Q-Value Predictions: Application Examples

 For each $w_t$ in~\eqref{eq:canonical2}, we treat it as an independent Gaussian vector.
 Specifically, every entry $w_t (i)$ of $w_t$ is considered as an independent Gaussian random variable.
 For the first $700$ episodes, each $w_t (i)$ is sampled from a normal distribution $\mathcal{N}(\mu,\sigma)$ where $\mu=0.5$ and $\sigma=0.05$.
 However, in the last $300$ episodes, we adjust $\mu$ to $-0.5$.

-In the context of this nonstationary MDP, Figure~\ref{fig:nonstationary} illustrates the reward recovery after the occurrence of a distribution shift for varying choices of $\beta$.
-The two top figures highlight the average rewards: the top-left figure corresponds to an action space of \(\mathcal{U}=[-100,100]\), while the top-right is set to \(\mathcal{U}=[-5,5]\).
-On the bottom, the left figure presents the average behavior of \(\lambda(R_t)\), and the right one illustrates the average approximate TD-error for the case $\mathcal{U}=[-100,100]$ With \(\beta = 10\) for $\mathcal{U}=[-100,100]$ and \(\beta = 1\) for $\mathcal{U}=[-5,5]$ respectively, there is an evident near-optimal tradeoff between consistency and robustness. \ouralg consistently achieves notable average rewards before the distribution shift and showcases a swift recovery afterwards, validating the algorithm's efficacy.
-Similar to the fist set of experiments, it is worth mentioning that we did not explicitly fine-tune the value of \(\beta\).
+In the context of this nonstationary MDP, Figure~\ref{fig:nonstationary} illustrates the reward recovery after the occurrence of a distribution shift for varying choices of $\beta$ in the empirical heuristic budget $R_t^{\mathrm{emp}}$.
+The two top figures show the average rewards.
+The top left figure uses the action space \(\mathcal{U}=[-100,100]\), while the top right uses \(\mathcal{U}=[-5,5]\).
+The bottom left figure presents the average behavior of \(\lambda(R_t^{\mathrm{emp}})\), and the bottom right presents the average absolute sampled TD error for \(\mathcal{U}=[-100,100]\).
+With \(\beta=10\) for \(\mathcal{U}=[-100,100]\) and \(\beta=1\) for \(\mathcal{U}=[-5,5]\), these tests show a favorable empirical balance between reward before the shift and recovery afterward.
+These observations concern the empirical heuristic and should not be interpreted as validating the corrected Grey Box theorem.
+As in the first set of experiments, we did not explicitly tune \(\beta\).